clemenssielaff/notf/pynotf/pynotf/logic.md

 - [X] Has a Circuit-unique ID

 ## Receiver
-* Keeps a set of strong references to Emitters connected upstream.
+- [X] Keeps a set of strong references to Emitters connected upstream.
-* Automatically disconnects from Emitters that complete or fail.
+- [X] Automatically disconnects from Emitters that complete or fail.
-* Has an input Value type which is constant and readable.
+- [X] Has an input Value type which is constant and readable.
-* Constructor takes a Circuit and input Value type.
+- [X] Constructor takes a Circuit and input Value type.
-* Has 3 public methods `on_next`, `on_complete` and `on_fail`.
+- [X] Has 3 public methods `on_value`, `on_complete` and `on_fail`.
-* `on_next` is purely virtual.
-* Can connect to existing upstream Emitters.
+- [ ] Can connect to existing upstream Emitters.
+- [ ] Can disconnect from upstream Emitters.
-* Can create-connect upstream Operators.
+- [ ] Can create-connect upstream Operators.
-* Connections and disconnections don't happen immediately but are queued in the Circuit.
+- [ ] Connections and disconnections don't happen immediately but are queued in the Circuit.
-* Stores a pointer to its Circuit.
+- [X] Stores a pointer to its Circuit.

-## Signal
-* ValueSignal,
-    * Stores a Value, a state (unblockable, ignored, accepted, blocked) and a pointer to the Emitter.
-    * State is the only mutable part of any Signal.
-    * Constructor requires initial state, is "unblockable" by default but may also be "ignored".
-    * Accepted Signals are just marked as such, blocked Signals are not propagated further.
-* FailSignal.
-    * Stores the exception and a pointer to the Emitter.
-* CompleteSignal
-    * Stores the pointer to the Emitter.

 ## Circuit
-* Keeps a queue of delayed connections/disconnections to perform after an event has finished.
+- [ ] Keeps a queue of delayed connections/disconnections to perform after an event has finished.
-* Stores an optional function pointer with no arguments, no return value that is called after the Circuit has performed post-event cleanup.
+- [ ] Stores an optional function pointer with no arguments, no return value that is called after the Circuit has performed post-event cleanup.

 ## Operator
-* Derives from Emitter and Receiver.
+- [ ] Derives from Emitter and Receiver.
-* Has a public, nested Subclass `Operation` with a virtual destructor and call function.
+- [ ] Has a public, nested Subclass `Operation` with a virtual destructor and call function.
-* Constructor takes the input value type, an output value type and an instance of Operation by r-value.
+- [ ] Constructor takes the input value type, an output value type and an instance of Operation by r-value.
-* Can only be created by Receivers.
+- [ ] Can only be created by Receivers.
-* The Operation call signature takes a Signal as only argument while returning a variant of <Value, Complete, Exception>.
+- [ ] The Operation call signature takes a Signal as only argument while returning a variant of <Value, Complete, Exception>.
-* The entries in the returned variant trigger the three corresponding Emitter methods.
+- [ ] The entries in the returned variant trigger the three corresponding Emitter methods.
-* Before the returned Value is accepted, its schema is checked against the Emitter's output schema.
+- [ ] Before the returned Value is accepted, its schema is checked against the Emitter's output schema.

 ## Node

 ## Slot
-* Is-a Receiver that forwards ValueSignals to 0-1 method of their associated Node object.
+- [ ] Is-a Receiver that forwards ValueSignals to 0-1 method of their associated Node object.
-* Has a single, constant Node object associated with it.
+- [ ] Has a single, constant Node object associated with it.
-* Which method is forwarded to can be changed by the associated Node.
+- [ ] Which method is forwarded to can be changed by the associated Node.

 ## Property

 ## Scene
-* Keeps a queue of Nodes to delete after an event has finished.
+- [ ] Keeps a queue of Nodes to delete after an event has finished.
-* Owns a Circuit object.
+- [ ] Owns a Circuit object.
-* Has a post-event cleanup method that it registers with its Circuit object.
+- [ ] Has a post-event cleanup method that it registers with its Circuit object.

 ## Event